George Pilkington: Luton Town

 Pilkington joined Luton Town on a free transfer in August 2008.
 A series of recurring injuries picked up throughout the season limited his playing chances, though he returned for the final run-in of games on 17 March 2009.
-Pilkington played in the Luton side that beat Scunthorpe United 3–2 in the League Trophy final at Wembley Stadium.
-However, he suffered relegation for his second successive season as Luton lost their Football League status.
+Pilkington played in the Luton side that beat Scunthorpe United 3–2 in the Football League Trophy final at Wembley Stadium.
+However, he suffered relegation for his second-successive season as Luton lost their Football League status.

 The next season, in which Luton contested their football in the Conference Premier, saw Pilkington play in every league game.
 He also scored his first goals for the club, accumulating six in total, and won four end-of-season awards, including Player of the Year and Players' Player of the Year.
 At the end of the season, Pilkington signed a two-year extension to his contract, keeping him at Luton until 2012, and was named as club captain for the 2010–11 season.
 He played 56 games in the campaign, helping his team to the semi-finals of the FA Trophy and to the Conference play-off final; he scored a penalty in the final's shoot-out, held at the City of Manchester Stadium, but AFC Wimbledon won 4–3 to deny Luton a place in the Football League.
-Pilkington was given the Players' Player of the Year award, and was also named as man-of-the-match more than other Luton player that season.
+Pilkington was awarded the Players' Player of the Year award and was named man of the match more than other Luton players that season.

-He missed the start of the 2011–12 season due to injury, but returned to the first team in October and played 33 league games to help the club to secure the fifth place play-off position.
+He missed the start of the 2011–12 season due to injury but returned to the first-team in October and played 33 league games to help the club secure the place play-off position.
 He converted a penalty at the Racecourse Ground to give Luton a 3–2 aggregate victory over Wrexham.
 He played in the Wembley final itself, but was powerless to stop York City finishing as 2–1 winners.

 Mansfield Town

-In June 2012, Pilkington signed for Mansfield Town, who finished above Luton in the Conference Premier the previous season, but also lost in the play-offs.
+In June 2012, Pilkington signed for Mansfield Town, who finished above Luton in the Conference Premier the previous season but also lost in the play-offs.
 Manager Paul Cox described the signing as "a major coup for the club".
 Mansfield won promotion into the Football League as Conference champions in 2012–13, though Pilkington was the club's "forgotten man" with only four appearances to his name.

 In August 2013, Pilkington joined Conference Premier side Forest Green Rovers in a two-month loan deal.
 He made his debut at The New Lawn on 10 August in an 8–0 win over Hyde.
 He made a further seven appearances before being recalled following an injury crisis at Mansfield.